 The Think Orphan podcast is hosted by Dr. Karen Hutcheson, Licensed Clinical Psychologist, and Philip Darke, President of Providence World and co-author of In Pursuit of Orphan Excellence.
 Each week, they discuss the difficult issues and hot topics involved in the global orphan crisis with leading voices from around the world, such as Jedd Medefind, Rick Morton, and Peter Greer.
-From poverty alleviation and family strengthening, to best practices in caring for orphaned and abandoned children, to human trafficking and mentoring, Phil and Kelly will work with you to navigate the issues that affect millions of children and families all over the world.
+From poverty alleviation and family strengthening, to best practices in caring for orphaned and abandoned children, to human trafficking and mentoring, Phil and Karen will work with you to navigate the issues that affect millions of children and families all over the world.

 About Karen Hutcheson

 Dr. Karen Hutcheson is a Licensed Clinical Psychologist.
 She specializes in the assessment and treatment of children, teens, and families who have experienced trauma, abuse, or neglect.
 Her work focuses on helping kids and from foster care, international adoption, and domestic adoption as well as working with children and teens who have been exposed to or are consuming internet pornography.
 Dr. Karen is a nationally known educator, teaching and training parents, schools, and ministries the best ways to protect kids hearts and minds from pornography by intentionally teaching children and teens how to respond when they are exposed.
 Dr. Karen received a Bachelor’s Degree from Baylor University, a Master’s Degree in Clinical Psychology and a Doctorate of Clinical Psychology from Spalding University.
 She completed her pre-doctoral residency at the Chicago Area Christian Training Consortium through Wheaton College.